 The 1986 Superman reboot ditched the idea of Clark having been Superboy; like in “Action Comics” #1, Clark first became a superhero as a full-grown adult.
 Several reboots/writing shifts since have gone back and forth on whether or not Clark operated as Superboy (mostly in the future with the Legion of Super-Heroes).

-Outside of comics, Superboy/teenage Clark’s most prominent media appearances include: a series of 60s animated shorts by Filmation; the 2000s “Legion of Super-Heroes” series (under the name “Superman”); and the 2000s live-action series “Smallville” (Clark had no heroic identity, but some of the traditional Superboy elements were used in this series anyway).
+Outside of comics, Superboy/teenage Clark’s most prominent media appearances include: a series of 60s animated shorts by Filmation; a live-action “Superboy” TV show in syndication in the late 80s and early 90s; the 2000s “Legion of Super-Heroes” series (under the name “Superman”); and the 2000s live-action series “Smallville” (Clark had no heroic identity, but some of the traditional Superboy elements were used in this series anyway).

 The second major version of Superboy, and main modern version until recently, is Kon-El, aka Conner Kent.
 A clone of Superman and Lex Luthor’s combined DNA (long story), Kon-El first appeared in “Adventures of Superman” #500 (June 1993) during the “Death of Superman” storyline.

 Kon was at first written as a very “90s” teenager—cocky, egotistical, and often hitting on women, in contrast to Superman.
 Fortunately, Kon soon mellowed out from all this.
 Superman, after warming up to Superboy, even gave Kon his Kryptonian name.
 (Kon also later gained the name “Conner Kent,” after living with the Kents in Smallville as Clark’s “cousin.”)

 Conner was written out for awhile in the 2010s (after the ill-fated 2011 “New 52” reboot), but eventually returned, though he doesn’t seem to be used much these days.